Fort Worth's Clay Pigeon Loses Its James Beard Award-Nominated Chef — Bria Downey is a Rising Star and Now a Free Agent | PaperCity Magazine

 Kopplin’s resume includes sister restaurants Cannon Chinese and Shinjuku Station, where he crafted some shockingly beautiful plates.
 His most recent stint has been in the Clay Pigeon family at Piatello.

 Now, when both Kopplin and Paslay both are in the house, who will turn around when someone calls out, “Chef Marcus”?
 Clay Pigeon now has two Marcuses — and Bria Downey figures to be starting something exciting at some point in the near future.
-The 29-year-old Downey has to be considered one of the real rising stars in the entire Texas food scene.
+The 30-year-old Downey has to be considered one of the real rising stars in the entire Texas food scene.
 She has partnered with a few Fort Worth restaurants on pop-ups during the pandemic, including one at Tokyo Cafe’s ramen food cart, where she served matzo ball soup.

 There is a lot of dramatic change in the restaurant world in these coronavirus times — and Clay Pigeon is not immune to those realities.